Pottersfield: Enduring Culture

-In 1980, Pottersfield, which started to be known as Northside, was flooded with college students.
-As there was a large shift to rental properties, many longtime residents of Pottersfield could not afford to live in their homes.
+Issues relating to urban renewal continued into the 21st century.
 In 2004, after creating a neighborhood watch system, community members worked with the town to classify Pottersfield as a Neighborhood Conservation District, however, by 2010, more than 450 Black residents had left Pottersfield.
 This was a 40% decrease since 1980.
+As older residents of Pottersfield died, their children sold their property, or they began to rent the property out.

-On May 9, 2015, the Northside Neighborhood Initiative was launched to further strengthen ties between the community and organizations such as the Marian Cheek Jackson Center and Self Help, as well as the larger towns of Carborro and Chapel Hill.
-The launch of these notable community partnerships aim to properly honor the history of the area.
-Most recently in 2017, the Freedom Fighters Gateway monument was established jointly by the Marian Cheek Jackson Center, St. Joseph's C.M.E.
-Church, and the Town of Chapel Hill to commemorate the civil rights protests that happened in Pottersfield.
-Additionally, to promote further development of the neighborhood, the University of North Carolina at Chapel Hill has offered aid in the form of an interest-free three million dollar loan to create the Northside Land Bank, delivered alongside community participation by student and non-profit organizations who have built homes and acquired properties for current and retired University employees.
+On May 9, 2015, the Northside Neighborhood Initiative was launched by the community in partnerships with organizations such as the Marian Cheek Jackson Center (MCJC) and Self Help, as well as the larger towns of Carrboro and Chapel Hill.
+These partnerships were launched with the mission of honoring the history of the area as well as ensuring the prosperity and longevity of the community.
+It was through these partnerships that, in 2017, the Freedom Fighters Gateway monument was established to commemorate the civil rights protests that happened in Pottersfield.
+Additionally, to promote further development of the neighborhood and promote affordable housing, the MCJC formed the Northside Action Market Plan.
+University of North Carolina at Chapel Hill has offered aid in the form of an interest-free three-million-dollar loan to create the Northside Land Bank, delivered alongside community participation by student and non-profit organizations who have built homes and acquired properties for current and retired University employees.

-Since 2020, the Northside Neighborhood Initiative (NNI) has been successful in various endeavors, such as promoting market equilibrium, educating student tenants, retaining multi-generational families, and attracting new homeowners who wish to live in close-knit, connected communities with pride.
-As a result, there has been an increase in the number of Black residents, the creation of 40 affordable housing units, the return of displaced neighbors, and the revitalization of important traditions that are vital to preserving the future of these communities.
+Since 2020, the Northside Neighborhood Initiative (NNI) has been successful in various endeavors, such as promoting market equilibrium, educating student tenants, retaining multi-generational families, and attracting new homeowners who wish to live in close-knit, connected communities.
+As a result, there has been an increase in the number of Black residents and the creation of 40 affordable housing units.
 Additionally, efforts have been made to promote environmentally conscious transportation in the community, such as walking, biking, and public transit, with the aim of reducing traffic congestion, improving air quality, and promoting healthier lifestyles.